 10) Mount the LE-300 Turbine onto the Support Structure - Ensure that the previously installed power transmission cables are not yet connected to any batteries and are 'shorted' together.
 This will prevent the turbine from operating during the installation process.
 Once this has been done, connect the turbine output cables to the transmission cables using a suitable terminal block with a minimum rating of 30 Amps.
 Offer the turbine up to the support structure and push the turbine body onto the tower.
 Ensure that no cables are snagged.
 Use the M6 x 65 set-screws along with two washers and an anti-vibration nut to secure the turbine using the holes previously drilled and the hole in the yaw pivot - see Fig-11.
 Ensure that M6 set-screws are securely fastened.
-Tighten up the grub screws in the yaw pivot to take up the slack between the yaw pivot and the tower.
+Depending on the exact dimension of the tower, it may be necessary to use the supplied shim plate to ensure that the turbine is a snug fit upon the tower.